Sven Kivisildnik

-Sven Kivisildnik (citizen name Sven Sildnik; born in 1963 in Rakvere) is an Estonian writer, journalist and politician.
+Sven Kivisildnik (born Sven Sildnik; 3 January 1964) is an Estonian writer, journalist and politician.

+Biography

+Kivisildnik was born 3 January 1964 in Rakvere, Estonian SSR.

 He has studied journalism at University of Tartu.
 He is a member of two literary groups: Hirohall and Estonian Kostabi-$ociety.

 He is managing the publishing house Jumalikud Ilmutused.

+He was Secretary General of the Estonian Independence Party (EIB) from 2006 to 2009 and was Vice Chairman from 2009 to 2015.

-At the general meeting of the Estonian Independence Party (EIB) held on 18 April 2015, he was elected chairman of the party.
-From 2009 until 2015, he was the Estonian Independence Party Vice Chairman, and from 2006 until 2009, the Estonian Independence Party Secretary General.
+At the general meeting of the party held on 18 April 2015, he was elected chairman of the party.

-He ran for the Estonian Conservative People's Party for the Pärnu City Council and was elected.
+On 4 October 2022 he joined the Estonian Conservative People's Party and was elected to the Pärnu City Council.